Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 ![image](images/non-pooled-friendly-prefab.png)

-The issues you might run into with the above prefab hierarchy is that everything is on a single `GameObject`, and as such if you wanted to disable the `MeshRenderer` and the `NetworkObjectLabel`, [one of our classes in the Netcode for GameObjects test project](https://github.com/Unity-Technologies/com.unity.netcode.gameobjects/blob/f0631414e5a5358a5ac7811d43273b1a82a60ca9/testproject/Assets/Scripts/NetworkObjectLabel.cs#L4), you would need to get those component types prior to disabling them (i.e. during `Start` or `OnNetworkSpawn` or get them when `OnNetworkDespawn` is invoked).
+The issues you might run into with the above prefab hierarchy is that everything is on a single `GameObject`, and as such if you wanted to disable the `MeshRenderer` and the `NetworkObjectLabel`, [one of our classes in the Netcode for GameObjects test project](https://github.com/Unity-Technologies/com.unity.netcode.gameobjects/blob/f0631414e5a5358a5ac7811d43273b1a82a60ca9/testproject/Assets/Scripts/NetworkObjectLabel.cs#L4), you would need to get those component types before disabling them (i.e. during `Start` or `OnNetworkSpawn` or get them when `OnNetworkDespawn` is invoked).

 To reduce this level of complexity, a more "pooled dynamic spawning" friendly prefab heirarchy might look like this:

 ![image](images/pooled-friendly-prefab.png)

 The `NetworkObject` sits at the root `GameObject` of the network prefab.
-The child `GameObject`, SpawnedComponents, then contains everything that you might want to have disabled when the network prefab instance is not spawned:
+The child `GameObject`, SpawnedComponents, then contains everything that you might want to have disabled when the network prefab instance isn't spawned:

 ![image](images/pooled-friendly-prefab-child.png)

 This reduces the complexity down to setting the SpawnedComponents `GameObject` to inactive, which will also disable all of the components attached to it.

 :::tip
 Using this type of a hierarchical separation is useful in many ways (especially when you have a much more complex prefab).
-For more complex prefabs, you could further expand this pattern into specific categories (i.e. visuals, physics, sound, etc) which will provide you with a more macrocosmic way to control enabling or disabling many different components without having to have references to all of them.
+For more complex prefabs, you can further expand this pattern into specific categories (i.e. visuals, physics, sound, etc) which will provide you with a more macrocosmic way to control enabling or disabling many different components without having to have references to all of them.
 :::

 ## In-Scene Placed `NetworkObject`